-The results of the bioinformatic analyses including demultiplexing, pre-processing and quality control of the raw data, bisulphite-sensitive read alignment against the reference genome, deduplication of clonal reads (WGBS) or quality filtering by restriction sites (RRBS), methylation calling, and detection of differentially methylated positions (DMPs) and regions (DMRs) among conditions.
+The results of the bioinformatic analysis including demultiplexing, pre-processing and quality control of the raw data, bisulphite-sensitive read alignment against the reference genome, removal of duplicate reads (WGBS) or quality filtering by restriction sites (RRBS), methylation calling, and detection of differentially methylated positions (DMPs) and regions (DMRs) among conditions.

 If you require additional analyses, please let us know and we will do our best to meet your needs.

 At no additional cost, our project specialists will be available to you after project delivery and during the editorial process of your scientific articles.
 We offer up to five 60-min sessions per project, depending on the project size.